yandex-cloud/docs/en/datalens/editor/sources/solomon.md

 A closer integration with the service is supported.
 On the page with a chart, you have the **Share** button which opens the form to export the chart.
-When you click **Export to Charts**, you are redirected to a chart in Yandex Charts.
+When you click **Export to Charts**, you will be redirected to a chart in Yandex Charts.
 If this button is missing, the `graph` parameter isn't `Auto`, and this is a preconfigured/configurable chart.
 You can't display such a chart in Charts directly without conversions because some settings are stored in Solomon and aren't available externally.